Tiagoors/Tiagoors/README.md

 Passionate and enthusiastic about web development technologies.

-"Nothing in the world can surpass persistence.
+##### "Nothing in the world can surpass persistence.
 Talent doesn't surpass it.
 There is nothing more common than talented failures.
 Genius doesn't surpass it.
 An unknown genius is practically a cliché.
 Education doesn't surpass it.
 The world is full of educated fools."

-"Persistence and determination are very powerful.
-Show that you don't need to be defeated by anything, that you have inner peace, incredible health, and strong and constant energy.
-If you try to achieve these things every day, the results will be obvious to you.
-As much as it may seem like a fantasy, it is up to you to create your own future."